pfmc-assessments/sablefish/models/2023/README.md

   than an estimate of the uncertainty
 * update block pattern end year / clean up som unused blocks
 * re-weight the model
-* maybe put in marginal ages as ghost compositions to see how the model fits them for wcgbts

 ## Sensitivities